-Trump's financial industry watchdog just got grilled by Congress's newest members.
+Trump's financial industry watchdog just got grilled by Congress' newest members.
 It's pure gold.

 — AFR (@RealBankReform) March 7, 2019

 Rep. Alexandria Ocasio-Cortez (D-N.Y.) described student debt in America as a “crisis,” citing the projected rise in borrowers unable to pay off their loans and the sky-high rate of delinquencies, before contrasting rising values of student loans to stagnant or falling wages.
 She asked Kraninger for updates on a delayed CFPB report on the student loan market that is required by federal law.
 Kraninger said the report delay was because the agency has not filled its student loan ombudsman position.
-(Kraninger later noted that the job was posted just this past Tuesday, less than 24 hours ahead of Thursday’s hearing.)
+(Kraninger later noted that the job was only posted Tuesday, less than 24 hours ahead of Thursday’s hearing.)

 .@RepAOC asks why the @CFPB‘s annual report on student lending is now FIVE MONTHS LATE and counting. #ProtectConsumers pic.twitter.com/oTqV6t1n1d